 About the author

-Rae DelBianco was raised in Bucks County, Pennsylvania, where she wrote and raised livestock from a young age.
-She attended Duke University as a Robertson Scholar and was later accepted to Curtis Brown's six-month novel writing course in London.
-She currently lives outside New York City.
+Rae DelBianco grew up in Bucks County, Pennsylvania, where she began competitively showing livestock at the age of eight and founded a beef cattle operation at fourteen.
+She attended Duke University as a Robertson Scholar, and is an alumnus of Tin House’s Summer Workshop and Curtis Brown’s Novel-Writing Course in London.
+She lives outside New York City.

 "In this high-octane, take-no-prisoners debut, Rae DelBianco portrays the mayhem and grit of the new West with the demon eye of Cormac McCarthy but a fierce heart very much her own.
 I dare you to draw a breath from beginning to end." —Julia Glass, National Book Award-winning author of A House Among the Trees and Three Junes